AngeloStavrow/DangerTest/README.md

 # README / Danger "Getting Started" Friction Log

-It's not even clear to me that this works for an iOS / macOS app, or if it's just for Swift Packages, so that's why I created a single-view iOS app called **DangerTest** to test this out.
+I've been curious about using [Danger] for a while, though I feel like I'm lacking a fair bit of background knowledge re: iOS/Swift build processes and CI to really be able to integrate the tool.
+It's not entirely clear to me that this works for an iOS / macOS app, or if it's just for Swift Packages, so that's why I created a single-view iOS app called **DangerTest** to test this out.

 ## [Installation]